 Brodie was host to many of the Caulfield Spring Racing Carnival’s events, roving reporter, style, fashion and the media ambassador for the event.
 Finding the perfect Spring Racing frock is never a problem for Brodie as she is a favourite amongst designers both international and locally.
 Brodie currently enjoys being an ambassador for The Hilton in Melbourne and Mercedes Benz Mornington.

-Bro die’s stunning looks didn't go unnoticed when she was first discovered at a local shopping centre with a friend at age 19, she has since become one of Australia’s most prestigious models with Chadwick’s modelling agency.
+Bro die’s stunning looks didn't go unnoticed when she was first discovered at a local shopping centre with a friend at age 19.
 From there her career took off locally and internationally with one of

 her favourite modelling assignments being a commercial shoot in New Zealand which enabled her to explore the country’s spectacular outdoors.
 She has appeared on the cover of News Ltd’s Home Magazine, in magazines such as Madison, Vogue and Harper’s Bazaar is a regular in the daily papers

 and features in various fashion spreads.

 While lucky to see so much of Victoria when filming Postcards, she is also a keen overseas traveller, having travelled to remote Thailand where she visited her World Vision sponsor child.
 The moving experience enabled her to meet her sponsored child and the child’s family, see where they live, are schooled, and how the community thrives and maintains development through international aid.